shashiranjan001/sample-controller/README.md

 The root directory should be named `sample-controller` and placed under a directory with name `k8s.io`, so that the module name `k8s.io/sample-controller` gets resolved into the correct directory by `codegen`.

+Run `make`.
+It will download the go modules (GO111MODULE should be on by default in go1.17), generate the informers, listers and clientset for our custom k8s resources, and create the binary `sample-controller`

+You can run `sample-controller` locally, but please copy `.env.sample` to `.env` and set the environment variables correctly.
+The default values for those environment variables should work except for one: `CLOUD_API_URL`.
+`CLOUD_API_URL` should be set to the private cloud API URL endpoint.

 ### Instrumentation